ken-yossy/nvmetool-win/README.md

 For further information, see "5.15.2 Identify Namespace data structure (CNS 00h)" in the NVMe specification[2].

 ## Caution
-"Write" and "Dataset Management (Deallocate)" command to LBA 0 of devices under management by file systems (e.g. FAT, NTFS) will corrupt your system.
+Issuing "Write", "Dataset Management (Deallocate)", and "Format NVM" command to devices under management by file systems (e.g. FAT, NTFS) will corrupt your system.

 These commands should be issued with highest care.